Netflix Persuasion (2022) Trailer Review

 "Then I will say: don't go, Jane."

 Positive: Finally, a Rochester viewers could believe flew through Europe bedding mistresses left and right!
 Stephens brings a sexiness and sensuality to the role of Rochester that no other actor does, and it's refreshing.
-It isn’t just that Stephens is oddly gorgeous even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
-In an interview for the miniseries, Stephens spoke a lot about Rochester's (and Jane's) sexuality and how it influences the intimacy between the characters.
-His attention to that in his approach to the character reminds viewers and readers just how ‘scandalous’ Jane Eyre was for a victorian novel.
-Like it or not, Jane knows that Rochester has the tools to be sexually persuasive, and he's willing to use them (“Do you mean it now?
+It isn’t just that Stephens is gorgeous (though still not conventionally handsome) even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
+In an interview on the set of the show, Stephens spoke at length about Rochester's (and Jane's) sexuality and how it influences the intimacy between the characters.
+His attention to the sexual tension beneath Brontë’s writing reminds us just how ‘scandalous’ Jane Eyre was for a victorian novel, and that sex is in fact a key ingredient in the genre of Gothic novels.
+Among other themes, Jane Eyre explores Jane’s sensual awakening.
+Rochester has a sexual history and he’s willing to draw on it (“Do you mean it now?
 And now?”).
-But Stephens does more than sexualize the character.
-His Rochester connects to Jane on a soul level (as he continually reiterates), and his relationship with her teaches him intimacy apart from sex.
+But Stephens does more than just play up Rochester’s latent sex appeal.
+His Rochester also connects to Jane on a soul level (as he continually reiterates), and he genuinely relates to her as an equal and a friend.
+Aided by the detail and pacing of Sandy Welch’s script, Stephens convincingly conveys the depth and diversity of Rochester’s attachment to Jane.
+It is both flesh and soul—friendship, kinship, and something even more.

-Negative: Stephens successfully highlights a less-emphasized aspect of the character, but he doesn't fully exhibit or inhabit the more traditional facets of Rochester that readers have come to expect.
-After his early conversations with Jane, Stephens' Rochester ceases to be mercurial and becomes a little too likable.
-In the book, there are moments where we (alongside Jane) ask ourselves about Rochester, “What is he doing here?
+Negative: Though Stephens’s modern interpretation successfully highlights a less-emphasized aspect of the character, he doesn't fully exhibit or inhabit the more traditional facets of Rochester that readers expect.
+After his early conversations with Jane, Stephens's Rochester ceases to be mercurial and becomes almost too likable.
+In the book, there are moments where we (alongside Jane) ask ourselves, “What is Rochester doing here?
 What does he mean by this??
-What is he about?!”
-He just doesn't make sense sometimes!
-Stephens doesn't fully play that strangeness or “curious, designing mind.”
+Is he serious?!”
+Stephens doesn't fully play to those eccentricities or to the character’s “curious, designing mind.”

 3. Michael Jayston, Jane Eyre 1973